Jonathan Bennett (philosopher): Career

-In 1992, he was the John Locke Lecturer at the University of Oxford giving lectures on 'Judging Behaviour: Analysis in Moral Theory'.
+In 1992, he was the John Locke Lecturer at the University of Oxford, giving lectures on 'Judging Behaviour: Analysis in Moral Theory'.

 In 1985, he was elected a Fellow of the American Academy of Arts and Sciences.
 The British Academy extended him the same honour in 1991.
 In the same year he was awarded a LittD from the University of Cambridge.

-Bennett has written extensively on philosophy of mind, philosophy of language, events, conditionals, and consequentialist ethics.
-He is particularly renowned for his interpretations of major early modern philosophers and he has written five books in this area.
+Bennett wrote extensively on philosophy of mind, philosophy of language, events, conditionals, and consequentialist ethics.
+He was renowned for his interpretations of major early modern philosophers and wrote five books in this area.
 A Festschrift to commemorate his 60th birthday was published in 1990.

-Bennett's website is devoted to making the texts of early modern philosophers more accessible to today's students.
+Bennett's website was devoted to making the texts of early modern philosophers more accessible to today's students.

+Bennett died aged 94 on 31 March 2024.